dart-lang/language/working/0107 - implicit-constructors/feature-specification.md

 resolve to an enum declaration or a declaration of a class, a mixin, a mixin class, or an inline class.

 A compile-time error occurs if a static extension has an on-clause of the form `on C` where `C` denotes a generic class and no type arguments are passed to `C` *(i.e., it is a raw type)*, and the static extension contains one or more constructor declarations.

 *In other words, if the static extension ignores the type parameters of the on-class then it can only contain `static` members.
-Note that if the on-class is non-generic then it is not a raw type, and the static extension can contain constructors.*
+Note that if the on-class is non-generic then `C` is not a raw type, and the static extension can contain constructors.*

 A compile-time error occurs if a static extension has an on-clause of the form `on C<T1 ..
 Tk>`, and the actual type parameters passed to `C` do not